Teaching maths in early years

 If you are less confident in maths and need inspiration, I encourage you to try it yourself.

-A very helpful paper from the National centre for excellence in the teaching of maths entitled Mastery approaches to mathematics and the new national curriculum (Oct 2014) helps us to understand the conecpt and theory behind maths mastery.
-It states
+A very helpful paper from the National Centre for Excellence in the Teaching of Mathematics entitled Mastery approaches to mathematics and the new national curriculum (Oct 2014) helps us to understand the concept and theory behind maths mastery.
+It states:

 - Teachers reinforce an expectation that all pupils are capable of achieving high standards in mathematics.

 - The large majority of pupils progress through the curriculum content at the same pace.
 Differentiation is achieved by emphasising deep knowledge and through individual support and intervention.

 - Teaching is underpinned by methodical curriculum design and supported by carefully crafted lessons and resources to foster deep conceptual and procedural knowledge.